Gender Equality: Don’t Lose Sight of Who We Are as Women

 It does not require that girls and boys, or women and men, be the same, or that they be treated exactly alike.
 On a global scale, achieving gender equality requires eliminating harmful practices against women and girls, including sex trafficking, femicide, wartime sexual violence, and other oppression tactics.

-Our equality effects our health as well.
+Our equality affects our health as well

 Throughout history, women’s experiences have been overlooked or discounted in doctor’s offices.
 Diseases that disproportionately affect women—like autoimmune diseases, fibromyalgia, and many chronic pain conditions—have been under-researched, leaving doctors without a clear understanding of how to recognize and treat them.
 And doctors dismiss the accounts of women patients too often, leading to a “trust gap” that affects women’s health care in disproportionately negative ways.